antirez/freakwan/README.md

 +--------+---------+---------------+--------+------------\\
 ```

-* The type id is set to the hello message type.
+* The type id is set to the HELLO message type.
-* Flags are currently unused for the hello message.
+* Flags are currently unused for the HELLO message.
 * The sender is the device ID of the sender.
 * Seen is the number of devices this device is currently sensing, that is, the length of its neighbors list.
 * The status message is a string composed of the nickname of the owner, then a semicolon, and a message that the user can set.
 Like: